 X. Itzhak Eliezer (Itzik) Konkurovich was born in Trashkun on 22 February 1912.
-After attending cheder (Jewish primary school) in Trashkun, he attended a secular gymnasium (equivalent of high school) in Ponevezh (Panevezys), and he was at university in Kovno when World War II broke out.
-He was caught in the Kovno ghetto, where he helped his friend and fellow student from Trashkun, Miriam Shumacher (later Krakinowski).
-Itzik's friend Shmuel Kovnovich stated in an oral history interview that Itzik escaped the ghetto and joined the Lithuanian Division of the Soviet Army.
-After the war Itzik settled in Vilnius, and in 1952 he married Bluma Sondak, who was born 17 February 1918 in Zarasai, Lithuania, daughter of Kopel Sondak (born 1876) and Sara (born 1881).
+After attending cheder (Jewish primary school) in Trashkun, he attended a secular gymnasium (equivalent of high school) in Ponevezh [Panevezys].
+He was at university in Kovno, studying chemical engineering, when World War II broke out.
+Caught in the Kovno ghetto, he managed to escape and then joined the 16th Lithuanian Division of the Soviet Army.
+After the war he settled in Vilnius, and in 1952 he married Bluma Sondak, who was born 17 February 1918 in Zarasai, Lithuania, daughter of Kopel Sondak (born 1876) and Sara (born 1881).
 In 1972 the family moved to Israel and settled in Kiryat-Ono.
 Bluma died in 1978, and Itzik died on 12 October 1990.

 TESTIMONY “Trashkun,” Holocaust testimony in Yahadut Lita (1984)

 LETTER “Reb Avraham Elye ‘der Got’” (Itzik's letter about Avram Puner and the shtetl of Trashkun, 1988)